Mōri Motonari

 Mōri Motonari (毛利 元就) was a prominent daimyō (feudal lord) in the western Chūgoku region of Japan during the Sengoku period of the 16th century.
-The Mōri clan claimed descent from Ōe no Hiromoto (大江広元), an adviser to Minamoto no Yoritomo.
+The Mōri clan claimed descent from Ōe no Hiromoto, an adviser to Minamoto no Yoritomo.
 Motonari was called the "Beggar Prince".
 He was known as a great strategist who began as a small local warlord (jizamurai) of Aki Province and extended his clan's power to nearly all of the Chūgoku region through war, marriage, adoption and assassination.

 Sandwiched between the powerful Amago and Ōuchi clans, Motonari led his clan by carefully balancing actions and diplomacy.
 Eventually, Motonari succeeded in defeating both and controlled the entire Chūgoku region.
 In his later years, he crushed the Ōtomo clan of Bungo Province in Kyūshū.
 Motonari ruled from Yoshida-Kōriyama Castle, the clan's main bastion since the early 14th century.
 His descendants became lords of the Chōshū Domain.